hashicorp/terraform/website/docs/commands/cli-config.html.markdown

 }
 ```

-If you are running the Terraform CLI interactively on a computer that is capable
-of also running a web browser, you can use [the `terraform login` command](./login.html)
+If you are running the Terraform CLI interactively on a computer with a web browser, you can use [the `terraform login` command](./login.html)
-to obtain credentials and automatically save them in the CLI configuration.
+to get credentials and automatically save them in the CLI configuration.
 If
 not, you can manually write `credentials` blocks.

 You can have multiple `credentials` blocks if you regularly use services from